accordproject/ergo/docs/README.md

 ## Status and Contributions

-Ergo is developed as an open standard as part of the <a href="https://www.accordproject.org">Accord Project</a>, along with an open-source implementation is available as an npm package.
+Ergo is developed as an open standard as part of the <a href="https://www.accordproject.org">Accord Project</a>.
+An open-source implementation is tracking the standard closesly, and is available as an npm package.
 The source code for Ergo can be found on [github](https://github.com/accordproject/ergo).
 Installation instructions can be found [here](http://ergo.readthedocs.io/en/latest/Installation.html).

-Both the design and implementation of the language are still in early stages, and we encourage you to visit this site regularly for updates and release information.

 Information about how to contribute to Ergo can be found in [contributing.md](https://github.com/accordproject/ergo/blob/master/contribute-to-ergo/contributing.md).

+_Both the design and implementation of the language are still in early stages.
+We encourage you to visit this site regularly for updates and future releases information._

 ## Technical Material